Privacy notice - 'About You' survey

 Also under the Equalities Act 2010, we must publish information annually relating to those affected by our policies and practices.

 As some data collected on the about you form is special category data, there is also a substantial public interest in collecting and processing this data.
 The About You form helps us to understand differences in opinion and experience between different groups and how different people will be affected by our proposals.
-Read our special category data policy.
+Read our

 How long will your information be kept for?